pulp-platform/style-guidelines/README.md

 end
 ```
 The intention behind this is to keep code which is closely related together (like the code in an `always` block).
 It then should easily fit on a single screen.
+- Give generics a meaningful type e.g.: `parameter int unsigned ASID_WIDTH = 1`.
+The default type is a signed integer which in most of the time does not make an awful lot of sense for hardware.

 ## Git Considerations